 One of the keys to successful landscape drawing is knowing how to draw distance.
 In other words, creating the illusion of distance.
 Successfully creating the illusion of distance on a piece of flat paper involves four principles.
 The more of them you get right, the better your chances for success.

 The Four Elements of Drawing Distance

 Size.
 Objects that are the same size appear to get smaller as they recede into the distance.
 That means that the smaller an object is, the further away it looks.

 Color.
 Distance changes the appearance of color.
-Bright colors are more faded looking.
+Bright colors look more faded.
 Most colors shift toward blue with distance.

 Values are less pronounced as they recede into the distance.
 Shadows that look very dark when you see them up close appeared “grayed out” when viewed from a distance.